SilasD12/Active-Directory-Homelab/docs/user-management.md

   - In a real environment, new employees will need an account within the local domain, and the domain's AD will need a new account for them to manage and control resources to.
-This demonstraits how to complete a task that will be completed often, especially at larget companies.
+This demonstraits how to complete a task that will be completed often, especially at larger companies.